Screenshot 2025-04-26 at 4.29.13 PM.png

 This establishment of a panoramic perspective prompted her to begin creating the Signal series—presenting the complex connected landscape of global information networks through canvas.
 In the Signal series, submarine cables are not merely channels for data; each cable is a "signal line" interweaving emotion and information, viewed as both recorder and transmitter of humanity's collective memories and emotions.

 Signal: Submarine Networks 02, 2025.
 Oil and acrylic on linen.
-152 × 183 cm (60 x 72 in)
+152 × 183 cm (60 × 72 in) Image courtesy of Peres Projects.

 Signal 02 depicts the submarine communication lines spanning the waters from East Asia to Southeast Asia, primarily featuring cable systems such as APCN-2, SeaMeWe-3, and SJC.
 The artwork highlights the role of these submarine cables in global data transmission.
-Through an intricate network of lines, it visualizes these hidden infrastructures, exploring how data flows in the digital age connect different regions beneath the ocean's depths.
+Through an intricate network of lines, it visualizes these hidden infrastructures, exploring how data flows in the digital age connects different regions beneath the ocean's depths.

 Points and Lines